Welcome to Surrey Adult Learning

 Safeguarding and British values

-Safeguarding is intended to promote the welfare of our learners, especially those who are most vulnerable, by helping to protect them from bullying, harassment, abuse of any kind, discrimination or victimisation.
+Safeguarding including the prevent duty is intended to promote the welfare of our learners, especially those who are most vulnerable, by helping to protect them from bullying, harassment, abuse of any kind, discrimination or victimisation.
 This also includes supporting any learners who are at risk or being radicalised or drawn into terrorism.

 If you feel at any time during your course that you have been subject to, or have witnessed, any of the above, you are encouraged to let us know.
 We promise to take anything you tell us seriously.